opentofu/equivalence-testing/README.md

 The above commands, when executed from the root of this repository, should be successful using the examples provided in the `examples/` directory.

+### Optional Flags

+1. `--binary=terraform`
+    - By default, the equivalence tests will look for the first binary named `terraform` within the path.
+    - This flag can be set to modify which Terraform binary is used to execute these tests.
+2. `--filters=simple_resource,complex_resource`
+    - By default, the equivalence tests will execute all the tests within the specified `--tests` directory.
+    - You can specify a subset of the tests to execute using this flag either by repeating the flag (eg.
+     `--filters=simple_resource --filters=complex_resource`), or with a comma
+      separated list as in the original example.

 ## Execution